Skip to content

 Three users, three contexts

-Her parents: They're not technical.
-They'd use it on their LG TV with a remote.
-Big text, simple navigation, no error messages about file formats.
+Her parents.
+Not technical, watching on an LG TV with a remote.
 If it doesn't just work, they'll call us.

 Design goals